nsone/dataformat/README.md

 # Dataformat

-Dataformat is a binary format to POJO converter
+Dataformat is a Java Annotation-based binary format to POJO converter

 ## Examples